OHDSI/EmpiricalCalibration/cran-comments.md

-This update adds one important update to the confidence interval calibration algorithm (see NEWS)
+This update provides one bugfix and one new feature (see NEWS)

 ---

 ## Test environments
-* Ubuntu 14.04.5 LTS (Travis), R 3.6.0
+* Ubuntu 14.04.5 LTS (Travis), R 3.6.2
-* Windows 7, R 3.6.0
+* Windows 7, R 3.6.1

 ## R CMD check results